AnicetNgrt/flore1/README.md

                    :
 |-----|-----|-----📼 frame0063.png
 ```
-**Note**: You need your frame's to be ranked in lexicographic order accordingly to their order of appearance in your original GIF.
+**Note**: You need your frames to be ranked in lexicographic order accordingly to their order of appearance in your original GIF.
 #### The `main.py` we will start with:
 ```python
 import flore1